joshfermin/joshfermin.github.io/_posts/2015-10-10-dive-music-hackathon.markdown

 <p>So the idea I came up with was <a href="https://github.com/zhued/divemusic">divemusic</a>.</p>

 <h2 class="section-heading">divemusic</h2>
 <p>So, what is divemusic?
-Divemusic is primarily a map that shows you the top song of each country.
+Divemusic is primarily a map that shows you the top songs of each country.
 Our vision was to create a way for people to explore the trending, popular music from everywhere around the world.</p>

 <p>Before we get into the nitty gritty, here is a demo!</p>
 <a href="https://gfycat.com/ConsiderateLankyAvocet" align="center">